chayev/www.chayev.com/src/content/projects.md

     * yURL is a CLI (Command-Line Interface) and webapp that allows you to validate the behavior of your URLs.

 * BetterQuestions
     * BetterQuestions is a private project that I'm working on with my friends.
-It is currently uses Google Sheets as a database with the React framework powering the frontend.
+It currently uses Google Sheets as a database with the React framework powering the frontend.

 * [Halsey Labs](https://github.com/halseylabs)